gracenathh/gracenathh/README.md

 - 👋 Hello, there!
 I'm Grace — a Computer Science undergraduate in Monash University Malaysia
-- 👀 I’m interested in Data Science since it's fun!
+- 👀 I’m interested in Data Science because it's fun!
 - 🌱 I’m currently studying Advance Computer Science with minor in Data Science
 - 📫 How to reach me: gnat0001@student.monash.edu or connect with me on <a href = "https://www.linkedin.com/in/gracenathh/" target="_blank">LinkedIn</a>
 - 📍 Subang Jaya, Malaysia / Bandung, Indonesia